Indian Food: 85 Actually Authentic & Tasty Dishes

 Answer: You are.

-From creamy rose drinks to bowls filled with rich tangy sauces, I promise you that Indian food is well worth your time.
+And whether it’s a creamy rose drink or bowls filled with rich tangy sauces, I promise you that Indian food is well worth your time.

 How to Eat Indian Dishes at Restaurants